Chinese people in the New York metropolitan area: History

-Among the earliest documented arrivals of Chinese immigrants in New York City were of "sailors and peddlers" in the 1830s.
-These arrivals were followed in 1847 by three students who came to continue their education in the United States.
-One of these scholars, Yung Wing, soon became the first Chinese American to graduate from a U.S. college in 1854, when Wing graduated from Yale University.
+In the 1830s, among the earliest documented arrivals of Chinese immigrants in New York City were "sailors and peddlers".
+In 1847, three students came to further their education in the United States.
+One of these scholars, Yung Wing, soon became the first Chinese American to graduate from a U.S. college, when he completed his studies at Yale University in 1854.

-Many more Chinese immigrants arrived and settled in Lower Manhattan throughout the 1800s, including an 1870s wave of Chinese immigrants searching for "gold."
+Throughout the nineteenth century, the number of Chinese immigrants settling in Lower Manhattan grew.
 By 1880, the enclave around Five Points was estimated to have from 200 to as many as 1,100 members.
-However, the Chinese Exclusion Act, which went into effect in 1882, caused an abrupt decline in the number of Chinese who emigrated to New York and the rest of the United States.
-Later, in 1943, the Chinese were given a small quota, the Immigration and Nationality Act of 1965 caused a revival in Chinese immigration, and the community's population gradually increased until 1968, when the quota was lifted and the Chinese American population skyrocketed.
+However, the Chinese Exclusion Act, which went into effect in 1882, caused an abrupt decline in the number of Chinese immigrants to New York and the rest of the United States.
+Later, on December 17th, 1943, the Magnuson Act was passed and repealed the Chinese exclusion act, and a small immigration quota of around 105 visas annually was established for Chinese people.
+The Immigration and Nationality Act of 1965 contributed to a revival in Chinese immigration, and the community's population gradually increased until 1968.
+In that year, the quota was lifted and the Chinese American population grew rapidly.

-In 1992, New York City officially began providing language assistance for electoral materials in Chinese, given that this population had reached a critical mass in numbers.
+In 1992, New York City began providing electoral materials in Chinese.
 The Sino-American Friendship Association was established in Midtown Manhattan in 1992.
-In 2022, "police service stations" serving as espionage arms of the Chinese Communist Party were discovered and shut down in Chinatown, Manhattan and Chinatown, Flushing.
+In 2022, "police service stations" serving as espionage arms of the Chinese Communist Party were discovered and shut down in Manhattan's Chinatown and Flushing's Chinatown.

 Demographics

 New York City boroughs

-Little Fuzhou is a sub-neighborhood within Chinatown, Manhattan, the highest concentration of Chinese people outside Asia.
+Little Fuzhou is a sub-neighborhood within Chinatown, Manhattan, the highest concentration of Chinese people outside of Asia.

-New York City has the largest Chinese population of any city outside of Asia and within the U.S. with an estimated population of 573,388 in 2014, and continues to be a primary destination for new Chinese immigrants.
+New York City has the largest Chinese population of any city outside of Asia, with an estimated population of 573,388 in 2014.
+It continues to be a primary destination for new Chinese immigrants.
 New York City is subdivided into official municipal boroughs, which themselves are home to significant Chinese populations, with Brooklyn and Queens, adjacently located on Long Island, leading the fastest growth.
 After the City of New York itself, the boroughs of Queens and Brooklyn encompass the largest Chinese populations, respectively, of all municipalities in the United States.